gupta-ujjwal/Calculator/README.md

 # Calculator

-A basic calculator app which allows the user to perform all the basic arithmetic operations.
+An android calculator app developed as a part of MAD course.
+The app as of now allows the user to perform basic arithmetic operations.
+The app uses grid layout to position buttons .